gmc-norr/st2-seqdata/README.md

 ref | description
 --- | ---
-IlluminaDirectorySensor | Sensor that emits triggers for seqencing run directories that are direct children of a specific directory
+IlluminaDirectorySensor | Sensor that emits triggers for seqencing run directories that are direct children of a specific directory, as well as any analysis directories that are found in those run directories.

 ## Running tests